 - They learn the occupations which intersect different career areas (For instance, biomedical engineering which combines medicine and engineering).

-- They instantly access the TurQuest report and matching career areas via the app until students are 24 years old.
+- They instantly access the TurQuest report and matching career areas via the app.

 Not: Participants receive CAPS Career and Occupation Choice participation document after completion of the workshop.

 Who Can Enrol?: Year 10-11-12 students and their parents

 Application Deadline: You can apply until it is fully-booked

 Location: CAPS Education Office, Varyap Grand Tower A Blok D:11 Batı Ataşehir, İstanbul

 Inventories: Mental Preparation, TurQuest Career and Occupation Selection Inventory, Aptitude Inventory